-- 1. For cases not related to Title IX, if the appeal involves suspension, expulsion, degree revocation, or rescission of credit, the Student Conduct Appeals Committee will consider the appeal. - 2.
-The appeals committee shall be appointed by the President of the University and may include students, faculty, and staff whose primary duties are not concerned with the administration of student conduct and affairs.
+- 1) For cases not related to Title IX, if the appeal involves suspension, expulsion, degree revocation, or rescission of credit, the Student Conduct Appeals Committee will consider the appeal. - 2) The appeals committee shall be appointed by the President of the University and may include students, faculty, and staff whose primary duties are not concerned with the administration of student conduct and affairs.
 The President will receive nominations for committee memberships from the Faculty Senate and Staff Council, provided that Faculty Senate and Staff Council nominations are submitted within thirty (30) days from time of notification that a vacancy(s) exists.
 If nominations are not made within thirty (30) days, the President will fill the vacancy(s) from faculty, staff, and students.
 The student members of the committee shall be nominated by the Northeastern Student Government Association.
-Nominations must be submitted in the same manner as those for the Faculty

-Senate.
-Student members shall be excluded from the appeals committee for cases involving acts of violence.

-- 3. Committee outcomes require quorum and majority vote. - 4.
-A student who is granted an appeal shall have the right to exclude the student members of the committee upon request. - 5.
-Appeal review meetings will be held as soon as practical after the request is made by the student. - 6.
-An appeal shall be limited to a review of the record of the Student Conduct Conference and supporting documents for one or more of the following purposes: - a) To consider the new information and determine if it would have significantly impacted the original findings or sanctions. - b) To determine whether errors in procedure occurred and significantly impacted the outcome. - 7.
-The appeal process is file-review only. - 8.
-The VPSA or designee provides oversight for the appeal process and committee functions.
-The VPSA or designee is responsible for the training of committee members. - 9.
-The committee will: - a.
-Select a committee chair. - b.Review the student's written appeal, any statements submitted in response to the appeal, and the conduct case file(s). - c.Deliberate as needed to determine one of the following actions: - 1.
-Return the case to the original Student Conduct Administrator(s) for a new Conduct Conference and/or sanctions - 2.
-Reverse or modify the outcome and/or sanctions.
-Modification may include reducing or increasing the severity of the original sanctions. - 3.
-Uphold the outcome and/or sanctions - 10.
-The committee's decision must be submitted in writing to the VPSA no later than two business days after the appeal review meeting.
-Committee reasoning for the decision must be included. - J. Appeal Outcomes - 1.
-All appeal outcomes are final. - F. Appeal Guidelines: Student Organization Appeals - 1.
-Appeal Requests - a) To request an appeal, the organizational representative (usually the organization's president) must submit the reason for their appeal in writing (typed, not handwritten).
-The request may be signed, dated, and delivered to Student Conduct and Development (J.V Library, Tahlequah) or may be emailed to Student Conduct and Development (conduct@nsuok.edu) within seven (7) University business days following the date the outcome letter was sent.
-Any email should be sent from the student's NSU email account.
+Nominations must be submitted in the same manner as those for the Faculty Senate.
+Student members shall be excluded from the appeals committee for cases involving acts of violence. - 3) Committee outcomes require quorum and majority vote. - 4) A student who is granted an appeal shall have the right to exclude the student members of the committee upon request. - 5) Appeal review meetings will be held as soon as practical after the request is made by the student. - 6) An appeal shall be limited to a review of the record of the Student Conduct Conference and supporting documents for one or more of the following purposes: - a.
+To consider the new information and determine if it would have significantly impacted the original findings or sanctions. - b.
+To determine whether errors in procedure occurred and significantly impacted the outcome. - 7) The appeal process is file-review only. - 8) The VPSA or designee provides oversight for the appeal process and committee functions.
+The VPSA or designee is responsible for the training of committee members. - 9) The committee will: - a.
+Select a committee chair. - b.
+Review the student's written appeal, any statements submitted in response to the appeal, and the conduct case

+- file(s). - c.
+Deliberate as needed to determine one of the following actions: - i.Return the case to the original Student Conduct Administrator(s) for a new Conduct Conference and/or sanctions - ii.Reverse or modify the outcome and/or sanctions.
+Modification may include reducing or increasing the severity of the original sanctions. - iii.
+Uphold the outcome and/or sanctions - 10) The committee's decision must be submitted in writing to the VPSA no later than two business days after the appeal review meeting.
+Committee reasoning for the decision must be included.